Pembrey and Burry Port railway station: History

 It was opened by the broad gauge South Wales Railway on 11 October 1852 when that company extended its route from Landore (Swansea) to Carmarthen.

 The South Wales Railway amalgamated with the Great Western Railway in 1863 and the broad gauge was replaced by standard gauge in 1872.

 Train movements are controlled from a Great Western Railway signal box opened in 1907.

 In 2012, Network Rail had threatened to remove the Victorian bridge due to its poor state of repair.
 However, a local campaign to save the bridge was successful.
 In January 2020, the footbridge was removed to be refurbished.
 It was strengthened, decorated and had a new decking added, before being reinstalled.
 It followed work in 2013 to add lighting to the bridge.

+Facilities

+The station has a ticket office operating independently of Transport for Wales Rail.